 Did you know 80 percent of ocean pollution comes from land?
 Whether it be through fuel runoff, plastic debris or cigarette butts, it’s all greatly affecting marine life.
 It’s important to be a conscious boater and make an effort to protect the oceans.
+Unfortunately, ocean pollution will continue to affect our environment—but conservation efforts will fight to combat these issues.

 Ocean pollution in our world today